One of the worst things that can happen to a case in its early stages is to have a judge deny a discovery request.

 Don’t Get Greedy with Social Media Evidence

 Some lawyers might not take social media evidence seriously.
 Others might not want to invest too much time in researching the available social media in a given matter.
 But that is exactly what courts say you must do in order to get your social media discovery requests accepted.
-There have been a number of commonly cited cases in which courts have ruled social media is discoverable in order to illustrate an individuals mental state at a particular time.
+There have been a number of commonly cited cases in which courts have ruled social media is discoverable in order to illustrate an individual mental state at a particular time.
 That includes public and private posts.
 In one of the most commonly cited, EEOC v.
 Simply Storage, the ruling stated that social media content, “is not protected from discovery merely because a party deems the content ‘private.'”

 The bottom line is, you must identify social media sources that are discoverable AND demonstrate that the evidence sought is likely to be relevant.
 In Kregg v.
 Maldonado, the court wrote that a party must show, “at least some of the discovery sought will result in the disclosure of relevant evidence or is reasonably calculated to lead to the discovery of information bearing on her claim.”